 To learn about the four main reasons of how Zapier was able to grow, check out Drift’s blog post.

-The relationship of scalability and growth
+The relationship between scalability and growth

 If you want to learn more about the differences between scaling and growing, check out our post on scaling your business.